byteark/byteark-lighthouse-videojs-react-example/README.md

 videojs.use('*', window.ByteArkLighthouse.middleware)
 ```

-3. Creating the VideoJS player just like how you normally do it, except that you need to fill some video detail fields using one of these options below.
+3. Set video detail to video player by using options below.
+The required fields are `videoId` and `title`.

 **Option #1**

-Add video detail to the source object in options when create VideoJS player.
+Set video detail to sources object in VideoJS's options when create video player.

 ```js
 // 'player-id-here' is the ID of <video> or <div> element of the player.